gtxll8/Project2-Tournament-Results/README.md

  ```
   - 'wins' view is the equivalent of standings and is used joined on 'omw' to find the correct rankings.

 FUNCTION getscores(int) returns a sum of all the players, played against a player's ID (int) and with that creating the 'omw' view for an easy join with 'wins' view.
-Thus ordering the rankings on two criterias, wins and omw.
+Thus ordering the rankings on two criteria, wins and omw.

 To report a draw match function : reportMatch(winner, loser, draw = False) is called with optional argument 'draw = True'